ideopunk/blog/markdown/blogposts/review-cod.md

 **Recommendation**

-Though CoD's ending is excellent, the book isn't quite worth it.
-If you're going to read it, keep going, to the blissfully weird God Emperor of Dune.
+Though CoD's ending is excellent, the book isn't quite worth it unless you're planning on reading the blissfully weird God Emperor of Dune.
 If you don't feel like reading four books, end at Messiah.

 _6/10_